magoo/risk-measurement/enterprise/index.rst

 Requiring effective forecasters.
 ------------------------------------------
 After a certain amount of practice or calibration training, a decision maker can exclude forecasters with regularly poor calibration, or not meeting a threshold Brier Score.
+(See: :ref:`keeping score`)

 Whistleblowing and Complaints
 ------------------------------------